ducakar/openzone/README.md

 - `OZ_UNITEST`: Build liboz unittest.
   `OFF` by default.

-- `OZ_LUAJIT`: Use LuaJIT instead of official Lua library.
-Lua scripts execute significantly faster, but there are some weird issues with LuaJIT not initialising sometimes.
-  `OFF` by default.

-- `OZ_NET`: Enable networking support.
-Not implemented yet.
-Requires SDL_net library.
-  `OFF` by default, forced to `OFF` on NaCl.

 - `OZ_TOOLS`: Build tools required for creating new game data (see the next section).